microsoft/frontend-bootcamp/step1-04/demo/README.md

 ```

 - The constructor takes in the component's `props`.
-- The [`super(props)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super) function calls the constructor of the parent class (in this case `React.Component`).
+- The [`super()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super) function calls the constructor of the parent class (in this case `React.Component`).
 - Our `counter` state value can now be accessed via `this.state.counter`.
 Later, we can update state by calling `this.setState({ counter: 1 })`.

 ### Creating our Counter

-For our `Counter` component, the goal is to be able to track how many times the `counter`'s button is clicked.
+For our `Counter` component, the goal is to be able to track how many times the counter's button is clicked.
 We'll use the following markup.

 ```jsx
 render() {